Sergey Mergelyan: Career

 Mergelyan graduated from Yerevan University in 1947.
 From 1945 to 1957 he worked at the Yerevan University, and from 1954 to 1958 and from 1964 to 1968 at the Moscow State University named after MV Lomonosov.

-When he was 24 he became a corresponding member of the Academy of Sciences of the USSR (now Russian Academy of Sciences), which, from the point of view of young age, is yet another absolute record among USSR scientists.
+When he was 24 he became a corresponding member of the Academy of Sciences of the Soviet Union, which, from the point of view of young age, is yet another absolute record among USSR scientists.
 He has been a symbol of a young scientist in former USSR.
 Indira Gandhi, among other famous people in USSR and abroad, has been a friend of Mergelyan from the early 1950s.
-In 1978, after her official visit to Moscow, Gandhi had also a private visit to Yerevan just as a guest of Mergelyan.In 1952 he was awarded USSR State Prize.
+In 1978, after her official visit to Moscow, Gandhi had also a private visit to Yerevan just as a guest of Mergelyan.
+In 1952 he was awarded the Stalin Prize.